open-telemetry/opentelemetry-java-instrumentation/instrumentation/message-handler/library/README.md

 The handler provides constructors to change the messaging operation and span name of the newly created messaging span.

 ## Available Handlers
-- `SQSBatchMessageHandlerTest` - processes messages from Amazon's SQS.
+- `SQSBatchMessageHandler` - processes messages from Amazon's SQS.

 ## Using SQSBatchMessageHandler